 Find out more about how your organization can collaborate with the GRDR to advance rare diseases research.

 Find out how GRDR experts are creating a resource for rare diseases researchers across the world.

 Learn about CDEs and why they are crucial to global patient registries.

 Biospecimens & Biorepositories (RD-HuB)

 See a list of Rare Diseases Human Biospecimens/Biorepositories (RD-HuB) compiled by NCATS for the GRDR.

 Why the GRDR Matters

 The ultimate goal of the GRDR program is to provide a “one-stop shop” for rare disease data from registries across the world.
 Through the program, NCATS will give patients, health care professionals and researchers access to information about multiple rare diseases through one central resource.
-Studies driven by GRDR data could lead to improved therapeutic development and quality of life for the many millions of people who have rare diseases.
+Studies driven by GRDR data could lead to improved therapeutic development and quality of life for the many people who have rare diseases.